Fractional diffusion without disorder in two dimensions: Tunable long-time subdiffusion

 Such robust sub-diffusion on a simple Euclidean lattice, in the absence of disorder and away from any fine-tuned critical point is, as we will highlight in this paper, a unique feature of such many-body models with hard-core constraints.

 Further, Fig.~\ref{Fig2}b, varying lattice-level constraints by adding static charges can continuously change the long-time subdiffusive exponent (see end matter for details on parametrization $\alpha$).
 Our results establish such continuously varying \textit{dynamical} exponents as another unique feature of such two dimensional constrained models (emergent gauge theories).
-We provide detailed theoretical explanations from varied perspectives, for the observed results, in the following sections.
+In the following sections, we provide detailed theoretical explanations from varied perspectives for the numerically observed anomalous dynamics of the microscopic defect hop problem.
+While the numerics is for the exact microscopic dynamics, we will show that one can develop two equivalent descriptions of such anomalous diffusion through i) an effective continuous time random walk framework and ii) a Langevin equation derived from the height field theory of such frustrated magnets.